webforj/webforj-documentation/docs/getting_started/configuration.md

 # Configuration

-webforJ can be configured using a project's POM file and a plugin designed to make deploying an application easy.
-The following sections outline the various options that can be changed in order to achieve the desired result, both with and without the provided webforJ installation plugin.
+webforJ can be configured using a project's POM file and an installation plugin designed to make deploying an application easy.
+The following sections outline the various options that can be changed to achieve the desired result, both with and without the provided webforJ installation plugin.

-## Using the Install Plugin
+## Using the installation plugin

 :::success Tip!
 This is the best option for most users, especially those who have followed one of the installation guides on this site.